fbsobreira/gotron-sdk/docs/api-reference.md

 # API Reference

-Complete API reference for the Gotron SDK packages.
+Complete API reference for the GoTRON SDK packages.

 ## Table of Contents